State-dependent potentials for the $^1\text{S}_{0}$ and $^3\text{P}_{0}$ clock states of neutral ytterbium atoms: Experimental techniques

 Since we modulate the tune-out lattice at $f_\mathrm{m}=2 f_\mathrm{res}$, we expect amplitude modulation to be the main reason for heating and additional atom loss.
 In this case, modulation-induced loss can be described as~\cite{savard:1997}

 where $I_\mathrm{to}$ denotes the intensity of the tune-out lattice and we use that the one-sided modulation power spectrum, $S_\epsilon(2 f_\mathrm{m})$, is proportional to the squared modulation amplitude of the tune-out lattice, $S_\epsilon(2 f_\mathrm{m})\propto \alpha^2 I_\mathrm{to}^2$.
-For constant lattice intensity this translates into $\Gamma\!_\mathrm{exc}(\Delta) \propto \alpha^2(\Delta) \propto \Delta^2$ for a small range around the tune-out frequency $f_\mathrm{to}$, where the polarizability is approximately linear in $\Delta$.
+For constant lattice intensity this translates into $\Gamma\!_\mathrm{exc}(\Delta) \propto \alpha^2(\Delta) \propto \Delta^2$ for a small range around the tune-out frequency $f_\mathrm{to}$, where the polarizability is approximately linear in $\Delta$\cite{heinz:2020}.
 Within this approximation the tune-out frequency $f_{\textrm{to}}$ can be determined by fitting a simple quadratic function without offset.

 Experimentally, however, we find that for the range of detunings probed in the experiment a simple quadratic fit does not capture the data sufficiently well.
-Adding a constant offset instead appears more accurate, as confirmed with a $\chi^2$- and Kolmogorov-Smirnov evaluation.
+Adding a constant offset instead appears more accurate.
 However, this offset is not supported by the vanishing measured excess loss rate close to $f_\mathrm{to}$, where we would expect the heating rate to be zero.
-In order to understand the origin of the offset, we fit the quadratic function for various detuning ranges [Fig.~\subfigref{s4}{a}] and find that the offset only becomes significant for detunings that exceed $|\Delta|\!\gtrsim\!20\GHz$.
-This seems to imply that for large detunings the loss rate is suppressed compared to the simple perturbative scaling $\Gamma\!_\mathrm{exc} \propto \Delta^2$.
+In order to understand the origin of the offset, we fit the quadratic function for various detuning ranges [Fig.~\subfigref{s4}{a}] and find that the offset only becomes significant for detunings that exceed $|\Delta|\!\gtrsim\!21\GHz$.
+This seems to imply that for large detunings the loss rate is suppressed compared to the simple approximate scaling $\Gamma\!_\mathrm{exc} \propto \Delta^2$.